harrisonchiu/xray/docs/ProblemStatementAndGoals/README.md

-# Problem Statement
+# Problem Statement and Goals

-The folders and files for this folder are as follows:

-Describe ...
+This folder defines the problem the project aims to solve and outlines the project's objectives and goals.

+## Key Files
+- **ProblemStatement.tex**: Describes the problem, inputs, outputs, and stakeholders.